tweedegolf/tweedegolf.github.io/README.md

 If everything fails, remove the VM and start all over with `vagrant up`.
 Then wait 20 minutes :D

+If problems persist, just serve the website locally.

 ## Serving the website locally with Bower and Bundle

 To serve this website locally, install [bower](http://bower.io/) and [bundler](http://bundler.io/) and run the following sequence of commands in the project root: